Strong-AI-Lab/Neuromodulated-Transformer/training/README.md

 Line 138: This is irrelevant as we are loading from already processed files.

-Line 141-143 require the folder above to be downlaoded and put into the datasets folder (or change the directory to where you put them on your machine.
+Line 141-143 require the files above to be downlaoded and put into the datasets folder (or change the directory to where you put them on your machine.

 Works/tested on tensorflow version 2.2.0 or later. transformers 3.3.1 is the current version that is used and is known to work.

+Downloading as a zip file, changing gpu to train on and putting the downloaded files in the datasets folder worked for me.